xi-jia/U-KAN/readme.md

-# U-KAN: U-Shape Kolmogorov-Arnold Networks
+# U-KAN: U-Shape Kolmogorov-Arnold Networks for Image Registration

 ## A KAN version of U-Net for Image Registration